saidvandeklundert/saidvandeklundert.github.io/_posts/2020-12-24-python-functions-in-jinja.md

 # Final thoughts

-Being able to use Python functions like this inside a Jinja template has been usefull to me.
+Being able to use Python functions like this inside a Jinja template has been useful to me.
 It increased the readability of some templates as I was able to replace large parts with a straightforward Python functions.

 It also allowed me to handle more complex logic in a Python function.
-This translated into being able to more quickly introduce more complicated configurations as well as allowing me to make templates behave based on the state of other systems.
+This allowed me to introduce more complicated configurations as well make templates behave based on the state of other systems.

 It is not something that is required all the time, but it is nice to know that it is a possibility.